ibukyyy/Hackathon_beneath-the-surface_Bones-Hunt/README.md

 How to run?
-- open the generated file directly in a browser:
+open the generated file directly in a browser:

-open
 ```bash
 file:///Users/apple/CSP_python_work/hackathon_project/1/bone_hunt.html
 ```